ccomkhj/Imagenet_annotator/README.md

 `python createClsAnns.py -s -i {image directory}`

+if you want to copy images and save them based on the class name

+`python createClsAnns.py -s -f -i {image directory}`

 if you want to start from specific index, (it is useful if you begin with the previous work.)

 `python createClsAnns.py -s -b {index to begin with} -i {image directory}`